adamdturner/startup/README.md

 ## 2. HTML Deliverable (Due February 5th)

-HTML pages - for each component of your application
+HTML pages - I created html pages representing the home/login page, the info/about page, the My Lists page and the Group Lists page.

-Links - between pages as necessary
+Links - links are displayed in the headers to travel between pages.
+Depending on the user's logged in status they can travel to personal or group lists or they will be rerouted back to the main login page.
+The functionality for this is not implemented until I actually implement the services later on.

-Text -
+Text - textual descriptions are used on each page to understand what each page does.

-Application images -
+Application images - the about page has an image showing an example of what the user could see if they chose to use the Task Manager.

-Login - placeholder, including user name display
+Login - placeholder, including user name display.
+I also included a logout button on the other pages once the user has already logged in.

-Database - data placeholder showing content stored in the database
+Database - lists are displayed as placeholders for what will be actual data pulled from the database in the future.

-WebSocket - data placeholder showing where realtime communication will go
+WebSocket - completed task items are represented by placeholders as well.
+On group lists, these completed tasks will show up for all users, also identifying who completed the task.

 ## 3. CSS